yossigi/cdn-on-demand/README.md

-CDN-on-Demand.zip contains four separate folders: one for each of CDN-on-Demand's entities (see paper).
+The repo contains four separate folders: one for each of CDN-on-Demand's entities (see paper).
 The Origin provides an example of content in the origin.